jfcloutier/karma_system/design_notes/plans.md

 A `trend` experience captures how a given kind of observed experience is changing across the latest timeframes of the CA, for example, "distance keeps diminishing" is a "down" trend.

-To initiate a trend experience, a CA's affordance could change the ordinal value of the trending umwelt experience.
+To initiate a trend experience, a CA's plan could change the ordinal value of the trending umwelt experience.
-To persist a trend experience, a CA's affordance would direct its umwelt to **further** the trend.
+To persist a trend experience, a CA's plan would direct its umwelt to **further** the trend.
-To terminate a trend experience, a CA's affordance would direct its umwelt to **disrupt** the trend.
+To terminate a trend experience, a CA's plan would direct its umwelt to **disrupt** the trend.

 How a trend experience is impacted depends on the assigned value of the trend (up or down).